IELTS General Writing Task 1: Letter Writing

 You must start with spending some time reading the instructions.
 You should spend at least 2 minutes planning your letter:

 - Read the instructions thoroughly

 - Identify appropriate style (formal, semi-formal or personal)

-- Brainstorm, make up your story, write down the main keywords and make sure you cover all the points
+- Brainstorm, make up your story, write down the main keywords and make sure you cover and clearly address all the points

 - Decide how to open the letter

 - Organise your letter into paragraphs

 - Use cohesive devices to link your ideas

 Once you have quickly sketched a story in your head and also made supporting notes, it becomes easier to write exactly in response to the writing prompt and ensure that you fully follow the instructions.